heecheol-jung/SerialReceptionTest/SerialReceptionTest/SerialReceptionTest/Readme-eng.txt

 - 18.04.4 LTS

-2. 측정
+2. Measurement
-- Every 2ms a device will send event data to a PC.
+- A device will send event data to a PC every 2ms.
   Parsing end time will be the received time on the PC.